DbalionisLoader/coders-portfolio/posts/examples/animalfilter.md

 - CSS
 - JavaScript
 ---
 An animal image gallery with filters was a very challenging assignment.
 Individual elements, such as the gallery, radio, and search filter implementations, were straightforward.
-However, combining the radio and search filter functions required a lot of refactoring and research to accommodate every possible state the filters could be in
+However, combining the radio and search filter functions required a lot of refactoring and research to accommodate every possible state the filters could be in.